Check Out Lastminute

 The region well known for its fruit and vegetable growing (especially asparagus) since medieval times, can be enjoyed seasonally throughout the year.

-In Spring there is dazzling displays of blossom from the many acres of plum and apple trees giving great swathes of colour.
+In Spring there are dazzling displays of blossom from the many acres of plum and apple trees giving great swathes of colour.

 A major attraction is the River Avon, with very popular recreational areas offering something for everyone from fishing to walking to boating.
 Abbey Park with its Victorian bandstand offers you music on Sunday afternoons from June to September, where you can sit back and soak in the tranquil atmosphere of a lazy sunny afternoon.

-No visit is complete without a visit to The Heritage Centre at The Almonry, this 14th century building, once the home of the Abbey's Almoner, houses a wealth of information and artifacts, documenting such important happenings as the history of the great Abbey and the defeat of Baron Simon de Montfort at the Battle of Evesham in 1265.
+No visit is complete without a visit to The Heritage Centre at The Almonry.
+This 14th century building, once the home of the Abbey's Almoner, houses a wealth of information and artefacts, documenting such important happenings as the history of the great Abbey and the defeat of Baron Simon de Montfort at the Battle of Evesham in 1265.

 See the Pennywhistle sculpture by Tom Harvey by the riverside in Abbey Gardens.
-The piece is was commissioned to commemorate the start of the 2007 Evesham music festival and was carved using a chainsaw out of a cedar log.
+The piece was commissioned to commemorate the start of the 2007 Evesham music festival and was carved out by using a chainsaw from a cedar log.

 For - Location Map for Evesham and Driving Directions